We've updated the meetings and events workflow! You can watch the video above, or read step-by-step instructions below:

 On the project admin dashboard, click the +Create new item dropdown menu, and select New Meeting.

-👉 Note: creating a meeting/event this way will ask you to select an existing project to associate this meeting with, or create a new project to add this meeting to.
+👉 Note: creating a meeting/event this way will ask you to select an existing project to associate this meeting with, or create a new project to add this meeting to (as you can see in the image below:)

 If you opt to create a new project, the project will have the exact same name as your meeting title in the Active Projects column.
-You can change this title at any time.
+You can update the project title at any time.

 On the project admin dashboard, scroll down the page and select the project in which you'd like to create an event.